 Currently in Tamaulipas, the direct award process reportedly goes through the Undersecretary of Projects and Contracts with the Office of Public Works Reynaldo Garza Gomez, nicknamed "El Sr. de los Sobornos" or "Lord of the Bribes", and, until recently, the Head of the Governor's Office Victor Manuel Sáenz Martínez, who retired from the position on October 16, 2019 but continues working with the governor as an advisor.

-Francisco Javier Lazo Rodriguez owns Constructora Lazo S. de RL de CV, a successful construction company and beneficiary of multiple directly awarded government contracts from the Executive Office of Francisco García Cabeza de Vaca, aka "El Sr. de los Cuernos" or "Lord of the Horns" (cuernos here is a double entendre since it's also a colloquialism for Kalashnikov rifles), the current governor of Tamaulipas.
-Javier Lazo is the godfather of Carlos Martínez Perez, aka El Cuate.
+Francisco Javier Lazo Rodriguez owns Constructora Lazo S. de RL de CV, a successful construction company and beneficiary of multiple directly awarded government contracts from the Executive Office of Governor Francisco García Cabeza de Vaca, aka "El Sr. de los Cuernos" or "Lord of the Horns" (cuernos here is a double entendre since it's also a colloquialism for Kalashnikov rifles).
+Javier Lazo is the godfather of Carlos Martínez Perez, aka El Cuate, the son-in-law of Osiel Cárdenas.
 In addition to family ties, Cuate Martínez is also a business partner of Javier Lazo.